Amanrohila/Springboot-Eureka-Microservice-/README.md

 Devtools

 lombok
-Please download jar and install Lombok in sts before use https://howtodoinjava.com/automation/lombok-eclipse-installation-examples/
+Please download jar and install Lombok in sts before use.

 Slf4j with debug level to particular location